 If you want to be good at badminton, it is essential to know the basic badminton shots and work on them.
-But to execute the shots in badminton effectively, you must have knowledge of two fundamental technical skills.
+But to execute them effectively, you must have knowledge of two fundamental technical skills.

 Basic Shots in Badminton